timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-index.md

 and averages.
 In earlier versions of TimescaleDB, you can't create an index on an aggregated column.

-In all versions of TimescaleDB, you can't create a unique index on a continuous aggregate.
+You can't create unique indexes on a continuous aggregate, in any version of TimescaleDB.